Yushi-Y/AWS-sagemaker-projects/README.md

 # AWS-SageMaker-Projects
-AWS SageMaker Notebooks from the official AWS ML Learning Plan and the Udemy course for AWS ML Speciality.
+These AWS SageMaker Notebooks provide built-in and custom ML models for e.g. object detection and classifying images, mainly from the official AWS ML Learning Plan and the Udemy course on AWS ML Speciality.
 Also included some notebooks built on Amazon EC2/EMR.